-They should have good knowledge of teaching methods, and a good level of understanding for the children and their world.
-And they should also understand the philosophy of the school, and adhere to it while teaching classes.
+They should have good knowledge of teaching methods, and a good level of understanding for the children, and for their emotional world.

 What teaching methods do you prefer?

-List at least two or three methods, so the hiring committee can see you that you understand various teaching methods, and can apply them in the classroom.
+You should list at least two or three methods, so the hiring committee members see that you understand various teaching methods, and can apply them in the classroom.

 Do you think we should treat all students equally, in terms of grading?

 Oppositely, if you prefer an egalitarian approach, becasue the grades should reflect the differences of the students, go for this answer.
 Alternatively you can say that you will follow the guidance of the school administrators, doing what the other teachers are doing.
 Showing some flexibility and willingness to co-operate with the administrators is always a good idea in an interview.

 How would you handle a conflict between two students?

-Other personal and behavioral questions for elementary teacher
+Other personal and behavioral questions for elementary teacher interviews

 - How would you improve the study environment in your class?